facebook/react-devtools/packages/react-devtools/README.md

 This will ensure the developer tools are connected.
 **Don’t forget to remove it before deploying to production!**

 >Note: if you prefer to avoid global installations, you can add `react-devtools` as a project dependency.
-With Yarn, you can run `yarn add react-devtools`, and then run `yarn react-devtools` from your project folder to open the DevTools.
-With npm, you can run `npm install --save react-devtools`, add `"react-devtools": "react-devtools"` to the `scripts` section in your `package.json`, and then run `npm run react-devtools` from your project folder to open the DevTools.
+With Yarn, you can run `yarn add --dev react-devtools`, and then run `yarn react-devtools` from your project folder to open the DevTools.
+With npm, you can run `npm install --save-dev react-devtools`, add `"react-devtools": "react-devtools"` to the `scripts` section in your `package.json`, and then run `npm run react-devtools` from your project folder to open the DevTools.

 >If you install `react-devtools` as a project dependency, you may also replace the `<script>` suggested above with a JavaScript import (`import 'react-devtools'`).
 It is important that this import comes before any other imports in your app (especially before `react-dom`).
 Make sure to remove the import before deploying to production, as it carries a large DevTools client with it.
 If you use Webpack and have control over its configuration, you could alternatively add `'react-devtools'` as the first item in the `entry` array of the development-only configuration, and then you wouldn’t need to deal either with `<script>` tags or `import` statements.